How Much Does It Cost To Hire A Painter?

 Professional Interior Painter Rates

 The cost to paint the interior of a house ranges from $300 to $800 for a 10x12 bedroom, and between $2,100 and $3,900 for a whole house interior.
-Vanities, cabinets, doors, textured or designer painting, and artistic additions such as murals will add to the final price.
+Vanities, cabinets, doors, textured or designer painting, and artistic additions such as murals cost extra.

 |Bedroom Walls||$320 – $850|